rguske/rguske.github.io/post/elevate-your-cloud-native-journey-knative-the-vmware-tanzu-way-part-1-streamlined-installation-of-knative/index.md

 In my blog post [Demoing Knative Serving and Eventing using Demo-Magic-Scripts](https://rguske.github.io/post/demoing-knative-serving-and-eventing-using-demo-magic-scripts/), I barely touched two of the three building blocks of Knative, which are [Serving](https://knative.dev/docs/serving/), [Eventing](https://knative.dev/docs/eventing/) and [Functions](https://knative.dev/docs/functions/).
 But the intention of the post was more to promote the [demo-magic scripts](https://github.com/paxtonhare/demo-magic/tree/master) I've created in order to "easily" demo some Serving and Eventing goodness, as well as a recording of my VMware {Code} session.

-Therefore, it's about time to start a new blog series and to share with you what I've touched on so far, which experiences I've made on my journey and most important, to provide resources, hints and tips & tricks which hopefully helps you on your journey with this thrilling project.
+Therefore, it's about time to start a new blog series and to share with you what I've touched on so far, which experiences I've made on my journey and most important, to provide hints, resources and tips & tricks which hopefully helps you on your journey with this thrilling project.

 Naturally, such a series (IMO) has to start with guidance on how-to install Knative on an existing Kubernetes environment.
 Consequently, this first post will cover the installation of Knative.

-The easiest way to get started is clearly [Knative Quickstart](https://knative.dev/docs/install/quickstart-install/), which is a plugin for the Knative cli `kn`.
+The easiest way to get started is [Knative Quickstart](https://knative.dev/docs/install/quickstart-install/), a plugin for the Knative cli `kn`.
 It'll install the minimium of the Serving and Eventing components on a local [KinD](https://github.com/kubernetes-sigs/kind) cluster.
-But of course this means, it's just for experimentation use only.
+But keep in mind, it's for experimentation use only.
 Which is fine for the start!

 Giving the fact that I'm working for VMware, I'm going to describe how to ***install Knative the VMware Tanzu way***.